oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 -------

-# Appendix D. Definitions in JADN format
+# Appendix F. Definitions in JADN format
 This appendix contains the JADN definitions corresponding to all JADN-IDL definitions in this document.

 **[Section 2.3 Example Definitions](#23-example-definitions):**